 MILLIONS of computer systems recycled / reused.
 Awarded "Best of Bay Area" for computer recycling.

-Computer Recycling Center (CRC), founded in 1991 is, the oldest continuously operating full-service collection, reuse, and refurbishment program in the U.S.A.
+CRC Computer Center, founded in 1991 as Computer Recycling Center, is the oldest continuously operating full-service collection, reuse, and refurbishment program in the U.S.A.
 CRC STILL makes business pickups.
-Working with businesses and municipalities, CRC's participation in collection and drop-off programs diverted millions of pounds of computer equipment from landfills last year.
+Working with businesses and municipalities, CRC's participation in collection and drop-off programs continues to divert millions of pounds of computer equipment from landfills each year.
 Reuse of entire units is given highest priority, followed by disassembly for reuse of parts, and finally recycling for the elements of unusable remaining items.

-Our mission is to REuse first (promote the highest and best re-use of computer and electronic equipment) and recycle unusable items to keep them out of landfills.
+Our mission is to REuse first (promote the highest and best re-use of computer and electronic equipment) and correctly and environmentally recycle unusable items to keep them out of landfills.

-COMPUTERS & EducationTM has an effective computer re-use program, providing refurbished computers to teachers, schools, community programs, foster kids, and home-bound disabled elderly, through city and county agencies.
-Our volunteer and internship programs work on computers to bridge the 'digital divide'.
+COMPUTERS & EducationTM has an effective computer re-use program, providing refurbished computers to teachers, community programs, foster kids, and home-bound disabled elderly, through public and nonprofit agencies.
+Our volunteer and internship programs work to bridge the 'digital divide'.

 You can drop-off your computer equipment, receive a receipt or a certificate of data destruction, and provide benefit to our community.
-Business pickups are available to companies with laptops/computers/monitors.
+Business pickups are available to companies with laptops/computers/flat panels/network equipment, etc.